digitaldomain/Multivectors.jl/README.md

     julia> (1 * e₃) ∧ (1 * e₁)
     -1e₁₃

+Some methods and operators are defined in the LinearAlgebra package.

+    julia> using LinearAlgebra

+    julia> normalize(2e₁)
+    1e₁

 ## Other Operators

 Depending on the specific Geometric Algebra in use it may be desireable to define other operators.
 For example `meet` and `join` operators are very useful, but will differ depending on the context.
 Where there are multiple possible definitions/implementations of an operator, `Multivectors` chooses to omit such an operator rather than include it.